 Paternal Family Tree: Braose

-Around 25th December 1175, Christmas, [his uncle] William de Braose 4th Baron Bramber (age 31) invited the local Welsh nobles to his Christmas court at Abergavenny Castle [Map] as an act of reconciliation.
+Around 25th December 1175, Christmas, [his father] William de Braose 4th Baron Bramber (age 31) invited the local Welsh nobles to his Christmas court at Abergavenny Castle [Map] as an act of reconciliation.
 Seisyll ap Dyfnwal Gwent and his elder son Geoffrey Gwent were murdered.
 William de Braose 4th Baron Bramber and his men then rode to Seisyll's home.
 There his younger son Cadwalladr Gwent (age 7) was murdered and his wife captured.

 In 1179 [his grandfather] William de Braose 3rd Baron Bramber (age 64) died.
-His son [his uncle] William (age 35) succeeded 4th Baron Bramber Feudal, 6th Baron Abergavenny Feudal Creation. [his mother] Maud "Lady of Hay" St Valery Baroness Bramber (age 24) by marriage Baroness Bramber Feudal and Baroness Abergavenny Feudal Creation.
+His son [his father] William (age 35) succeeded 4th Baron Bramber Feudal, 6th Baron Abergavenny Feudal Creation. [his mother] Maud "Lady of Hay" St Valery Baroness Bramber (age 24) by marriage Baroness Bramber Feudal and Baroness Abergavenny Feudal Creation.

 In 1190 Robert Beaumont 3rd Earl of Leicester died.
 His son [his future brother-in-law] Robert succeeded 4th Earl of Leicester. [his sister] Loretta de Braose Countess Leicester (age 5) by marriage Countess of Leicester.